ballerina-platform/ballerina-spec/beps/lib-graphql/1460_graphql_client_subscription_support.md

 # + connectionInitPayload - The payload to be sent with the `connection_init` message,
 #                           commonly used to pass authentication information
 # + reconnect - The reconnection configurations.
 Nil value disables automatic reconnection
+# + pingMessageHandler - The handler for the `ping` messages received from the server.
+If not
+#                        provided, the client automatically responds with a `pong` message
 # + websocketConfig - The configurations of the underlying `websocket:Client`
 public type WebSocketConfiguration record {|
     string? serviceUrl = ();
     map<json>? connectionInitPayload = ();
     ReconnectConfig? reconnect = ();
+    PingMessageHandler? pingMessageHandler = ();
     WebSocketClientConfiguration websocketConfig = {};
 |};